 Dr Caroline Watt

-From October 2010 I have taken up the position of Perrott-Warrick Senior Researcher, to pursue a 4.25-year programme of research investigating the psychology of precognitive dream experiences.
+Between October 2010 and December 2014 I held the prestigious Perrott-Warrick Senior Researcher Fellowship.
+This enabled me to pursue a programme of research investigating the psychology of precognitive dream experiences.

-I am a member of the Differential and Health Psychology group and a founder member of the Koestler Parapsychology Unit.
-For detailed information about my teaching, research, biography, downloads, resources, FAQs, etc, please visit my personal website.
+I am a member of the Differential and Health Psychology group and a founder member of the Koestler Parapsychology Unit (KPU).
+For further information about my work, please visit the KPU website.
 Summary information is below.
 The KPU celebrates its 30th Anniversary in 2015.
 Follow my blog to find out more about the events we will be staging throughout the year to mark our anniversary.

 Info about PG supervision